CMCWorking/PET-Project/README.md

 # API testing

-Please use Postman to and follow [this URL](https://documenter.getpostman.com/view/21583062/UzBnsTJQ) to test .
+Please use Postman and follow [this URL](https://documenter.getpostman.com/view/21583062/UzBnsTJQ) to test .